Home is where the heart is

 Dahl later wrote, ‘I adored him.
 I worshipped him, and whenever I was not at school, I used to follow him around and watch him at his work and listen to him talk.
 Endless stories about his young days Joss would tell me as I followed him round the garden.

 ‘One of his favourite subjects was the Cardiff City football team, and I was very quickly swept along by his enthusiasm for those heroes of the turf.
 Every Saturday afternoon, rain or hail or snow or sleet, Joss and I would go to Ninian Park to see the City play.’

 It’s been speculated that Joss’ tales of descending by cage into a mine shaft inspired the great glass elevator in the Willy Wonka stories, and even that the Oompa-Loompas, singing as they worked, were inspired by Welsh miners.

 A sweet shop and cathedral

 From autumn 1923 Dahl went to the Cathedral School in Llandaff, situated in the shadow of the towering Gothic cathedral.
-And it was here, aged just seven years old, that he developed his sense of mischief while admiring the sherbert suckers and tonsil ticklers at the sweet shop on the High Street (now a holiday rental with – yes – another blue plaque).
+And it was here, aged just seven years old, that he developed his sense of mischief while admiring the sherbert suckers and tonsil ticklers at the sweet shop on the High Street (yes – another blue plaque).